 34. What Is B2B Marketing? - Definition & Examples

-Businesses are customers too.
-In this lesson, you'll learn about B2B marketing and be provided some examples along the way.
+Businesses are customers, too.
+In this lesson, you'll learn about B2B marketing and gain some examples along the way.
 You'll also have a chance to take a short quiz.

 35. What is Idea Generation? - Definition, Process & Techniques